 Every ranking has schools that also lose ground and this one is certainly no exception.
 Duke University’s Fuqua School of Business fell eight places this year to a rank of 13th from fifth in 2012, perhaps the most consequential decline of a top business school.
 The list showed that Fuqua faculty were credited with 209 articles in the five-year period, down from 235.
 Carnegie Mellon’s Tepper School also lost eight spots, falling to a rank of 33 from 25 a year earlier.

-(See following page for the ranking of the top 50 business schools)
+(See following page for the ranking of the top 50 business schools in academic research)